ma-quantumlab/IoT-Server/AddDataSource.md

 ## Introduction

-This tutorial will walk through step by step on how to take data from any device and pass it through the Raspberry Pi and have it visible on Grafana.
-To start the user must be familiar with the overall flow of the server shown below, this is explained in the README.md file.
-To begin the data must be sent from the different measurement devices to the users
+This tutorial provides a step-by-step guide on how to collect data from various devices, process it through a Raspberry Pi, and visualize it using Grafana.
+Before diving in, it's important to understand the overall flow of the server architecture, as illustrated in the diagram below and explained in the `README.md` file.
+To get started, ensure the data is being sent from the measurement devices to the Raspberry Pi.

 <img src="https://github.com/user-attachments/assets/e60e50c4-e6c8-4d2b-a466-b174586ae207" alt="Model" width="600">

-Additionally the user should also understand the basic structure of Influx DB.
-Influx DB stores data in different databases, for these databases certain retention policies can be set to mark how much data should be stored locally, it is set for 2 weeks.
-In each database there are different measurements that correspond to different collections of data being stored, and for each measurement there are a certain number of fields storing individual data points.
-For example in the database "Fridges" the measurement "Alice Temperature" is shown below (this data is taken from the /ServerData folder in Dropbox where for each day there is a list of CSV files which represent all of the measurements in all the databases).
-Notice for the measurement "Alice Temperature" there are four corresponding fields representing the four streams of data.
+Additionally, users should have a basic understanding of the structure of InfluxDB.
+InfluxDB organizes data into databases, where retention policies determine how long the data is stored locally.
+By default, this is set to two weeks.
+Within each database, data is categorized into measurements, which represent collections of related data points, and each measurement contains multiple fields that store individual data streams.
+For example, in the database "Fridges", the measurement "Alice Temperature" is shown below.
+In the "Alice Temperature" measurement, there are four corresponding fields, each representing a distinct stream of data.

 | Time                   | Alice Temperature 4K | Alice Temperature 50K | Alice Temperature MXC | Alice Temperature Still |
 |:-----------------------|:--------------------:|:---------------------:|:---------------------:|-------------------------:|